Don’t be afraid to roast the bride or groom, but know when enough is enough.

-Don’t just use adjectives to describe the person you are talking about.
+Don’t just use adjectives to describe the person you're talking about.

 Don’t be overly sentimental.

-Try for at least 70% humor and storytelling.
-When was the last time you left a wedding talking about an amazing speech that was all tears and ‘I love yous’?
-If you think back over all the time you’ve spent together you’ll find the juicy details about your friend and the humor.
+Try for at least 70 percent humor and storytelling.
+When was the last time you left a wedding talking about an amazing speech that was all tears and "I love yous?"
+If you think back over all the time you’ve spent together, you’ll find the juicy details about your friend and the humor.

-It’s always better to leave the guests panting for more than wishing you’d stop.
+It’s always better to leave the guests wanting more than wishing you’d stop.

 Don’t get hammered at the open bar.